SmallhillCZ/routesjs/docs/index.md

 });
 ```

-Each event will be appended with parameters `_links` and `_actions` containing links starting with `event:` and allowed for current user and current state of document

 ### Limit route to be listed only under certain docs
 ```js
 routes.post("post:publish", "/posts/:post/publish", { query: { status: "draft" } }).handle(async (req,res) => {